Salzman International Illustration Agency

 Bio

-The root of the word "Illustration" is the same root of "Illumination"
+The word "Illustration" shares the same root as "Illumination".

-I like to put together concepts and images, make unusual associations, using metaphors or visual rhetoric, with the intention of suggesting a new perspective on things that surround us.
+He likes to bring together concepts and images, connect distant elements, make unusual associations, through metaphors and visual rhetoric, with the intention of suggesting a new perspective on things that surround us.

 I’m interested in philosophy, semiotics and visual languages.